 Bathing a baby doesn't use a lot of water but all those baths add up.
 Remember that baby bath water is good for re-using on gardens (avoid the veggie patch).
 To save your back, transfer the water into a bucket or invest in a greywater hose.

-Planet Ark’s ‘Recycling Near You’ is also useful for finding out about what is recyclable in your area.
+Planet Ark’s ‘Recycling Near You’ is useful for finding out about what is recyclable in your area.

 Save money and excess packaging by making your own baby food.
 Ice cube trays can be used to freeze food in small portions for later use.
 Heat food in microwaves in glass or in specifically labelled microwave-safe containers.
 Reducing food waste is another way to save money and minimise your impact on the environment.